-- 10 the spread in simulations.
-Emergent constraints are discovered linkages, inter-ESM, between a quantity that is also presently measured and a second important climate attribute associated with future changes, and where data on the former constrains our assessment of the value of the latter.
+ods are required to reduce the spread in simulations.
+Emergent constraints are discovered linkages, inter-ESM, between a quantity that is also presently measured and a second important climate attribute associated with future changes, and where data on the former constrain our assessment of the value of the latter.
 With a constant requirement to provide policymakers with refined estimates of future climate change and against the backdrop of considerable variation between ESMs, ECs have attracted substantial application to a plethora of components of the Earth system.
-The rapid rise in EC discoveries and their near ubiquitous use to constrain - 15 uncertainty enables a way to extract additional information from available ESMs that have required huge expenditure to build and operate.
+The rapid rise in EC discoveries and their near-ubiquitous use to constrain uncertainty enables a way to extract additional information from available ESMs that have required huge expenditure to build and operate.
 However, with such a high prominence of ECs as a method to lower uncertainty, it is timely to investigate the assumptions that underline them and any potential pitfalls (e.g. Williamson et al., 2021).
-Here start an additional but related route of investigation.
-We suggest a potential explanation of many ECs is that their basis relates to solving large-scale equations that are implicit in ESMs and have common features between models. - 20 We develop the hypothesis that many identified ECs relate to undiscovered differential equations that describe the Earth System at large geographical scales.
-Such equations are not coded explicitly in ESMs, but instead "emerge" as the aggregation of the finer resolution behaviour of the climate system.
-Such finer resolution features are calculated in ESMs as the solution of differential equations solved on the numerical mesh of each model and capture environmental processes that are often understood well.
-Such understanding introduces similarities between models, which remain present in any spatial aggregation. - The role of ECs is to enable the discovery of the implicit value of parameters associated with such large-scale equations where uncertainty remains.
+Here we start an additional but related route of investigation.
+We suggest a potential explanation of many ECs is that their basis relates to solving large-scale equations that are implicit in ESMs and have common features between models.

+We develop the hypothesis that many identified ECs relate to undiscovered differential equations that describe the Earth system at large geographical scales.
+Such equations are not coded explicitly in ESMs but instead "emerge" as the aggregation of the finer-resolution behaviour of the climate system.
+Such finer-resolution features are calculated in ESMs as the solution of differential equations solved on the numerical mesh of each model and capture environmental processes that are often understood well.
+Such understanding introduces similarities between models, which remain present in any spatial aggregation.
+The role of ECs is to enable the discovery of the implicit value of parameters associated with such large-scale equations where uncertainty remains.
 Such bulk parameters affect both a quantity of interest linked to predicting future climate and a contemporary attribute of the Earth system.
-The contemporary quantity is measurable and, in tandem with the EC, constrains the parameterisation and thus, understanding of the quantity associated with the future.
-In many instances of discovered emergent constraints, the present-day component is of a higher frequency fluctuation (e.g. seasonal), with the EC then uses to project a - 30 climate attribute of relevance to decadal or century timescales.
+The contemporary quantity is measurable and, in tandem with the EC, constrains the parameterisation and, thus, understanding of the quantity associated with the future.
+In many instances of discovered emergent constraints, the present-day component is of a higher-frequency fluctuation (e.g. seasonal), with the EC then used to project a climate attribute of relevance to decadal or century timescales.

 We have presented two illustrative examples of solving standard differential equations but placed them in a structure as if they underpin an emergent constraint.
 We imagine the equations to be underlying large-scale bulk equations, solved implicitly in multiple ESMs, as outlined above.
 Many examples of equations represent the aggregated behaviour of fine-scale systems.
+For example, the bulk properties of an ideal gas, temperature and pressure are related through the ideal gas law.
+However, these bulk properties can also be understood as the aggregated behaviour of the molecules (their mean velocity, mass and number density) that make up the gas.
+Formally these relations can be made through kinetic theory (Lifshitz and Pitaevskii, 1981).
+There are also examples of linear bulk dynamics emerging from nonlinear finescale dynamics and the converse of effective nonlinear bulk behaviour from linear microscopic dynamics (e.g. the phase transition in the two-dimensional Ising model McCoy and Wu, 1973).